 Animal studies show it regenerates damaged neurons, reconstructs the nerve signaling network, and improves memory deficits.

-Ashwagandha re-grows dendrites and therefore rebuilds brain tissue.
+Ashwagandha re-grows dendrites, and therefore rebuilds brain tissue.
 Neuroprotective properties have shown marked improvements in motor skills, anatomical, and behavioral impairments.

-What are possible Side Effects of Ashwagandha?
+What are the Possible Side Effects of Ashwagandha?

-Ashwagandha appears to be well tolerated and safe according to clinical research.
+Ashwagandha appears to be well tolerated, and safe according to clinical research.
 It is safe to take.
 Acute toxicity studies in animals show a good margin of safety with a high therapeutic index.
-But, its large doses can cause gastrointestinal upset, diarrhea and vomiting.
+But, its large doses can cause gastrointestinal upset, diarrhea, and vomiting.

 Ashwagandha can cause Abortion